-In honor of Melanoma Awareness Month, we’re dedicating the month of May to spreading the word about proper sun care.
+In honor of Melanoma Awareness Month, we’re dedicating the month of May to spreading the word about some sunscreen myths and proper sun care.

 You might be surprised to learn that skin cancer is the most common form of cancer in the United States.
 Melanoma is the deadliest form of skin cancer, and it’s estimated that one person dies from this disease every hour.

 Proper sunscreen habits are critical to preventing skin cancers, yet there are many popular misconceptions about what an effective sunscreen routine involves.
 In this post we’re setting the record straight on five of the most prevalent myths people believe about sunscreen.